 During this time, my only self-care (more like self-preservation) was wearing a mask, washing my hands and social distancing.
 I was super stressed, suffered hair loss, felt irritable all the time, and just felt 'dry" in every area of my life.
 I was not ok, and I had not put my mask on first.

-Dear 2020, Thank you for the lessons..
-It is a truth universally acknowledged that, 2020 was a year like no other and no one saw it coming.
-Whether it was the COVID pandemic that shattered our notions of normal, or the physical and social isolation that revealed the quality of our relationships and threatened our… Continue reading 6 Lessons From 2020 We (Should Not) Forget in 2021
+Look Ahead, Look Back It is a truth universally acknowledged that, 2020 was a year like no other and no one saw it coming.
+Whether it was the COVID pandemic that shattered our notions of normal, or the physical and social isolation that revealed the quality of our relationships and threatened our mental health/well-being, or… Continue reading 6 Lessons From 2020 We Should Not Forget in 2021!

 There is a $9.9 billion market for motivational self-improvement programs and products that seek to improve us physically, mentally, financially or spiritually.